Please visit our ESG Document Library for all our essential ESG documents.

 - Existing project reserves and potential for resource growth and conversion

-- The operator’s governance structure and skill and reputation of the operator’s management team
+- Quality of the operator’s governance structure and skill and reputation of the operator’s management team

 - Mineral tenure